feathersjs-ecosystem/feathers-vuex/docs/auth-plugin.md

   plugins: [
     auth({
       userService: 'users', // if your user service endpoint is named 'users'
+      entityIdField: 'userId', // The property in the payload storing the user id
+      responseEntityField: 'user', // The property in the payload storing the user
       state: {}, // Custom state
       getters: {}, // Custom getters
       mutations: {}, // Custom mutations